twbs/bootstrap/site/content/docs/5.1/migration.md

 **Bootstrap v5.2.0 introduced a new Sass file with `_maps.scss`.** It pulls out several Sass maps from `_variables.scss` to fix an issue where updates to an original map were not applied to secondary maps that extend them.
 For example, updates to `$theme-colors` were not being applied to other theme maps that relied on `$theme-colors`, breaking key customization workflows.
 In short, Sass has a limitation where once a default variable or map has been _used_, it cannot be updated. _There's a similar shortcoming with CSS variables when they're used to compose other CSS variables._

 This is why variable customizations in Bootstrap have to come after `@import "functions"`, but before `@import "variables"` and the rest of our import stack.
-The same applies to Sass maps—you must override the defaults before the defaults get used.
+The same applies to Sass maps—you must override the defaults before they get used.
 The following maps have been moved to the new `_maps.scss`:

 - `$theme-colors-rgb`
 - `$utilities-colors`